It’s no secret that excellent SEO is a non-negotiable for any brand in this day and age.

 Let’s face it, we’re all visual creatures; it’s proven that we respond more positively to things that are pleasing to the eye – so why shouldn’t your client’s SEO report be too?
 Because honestly, a spreadsheet full of numbers may say what it needs to say, but nobody really wants to look it over every month – it just isn’t much fun that way.

-SEO can already be a little confusing for most people; as an expert, it’s your job to make it interesting and show why it’s so important.
+SEO reporting metrics can already be a little confusing for most people; as an expert, it’s your job to make it interesting and show why it’s so important.

 A clean and concise SEO report is a great way to do that.
 By simplifying the data, showcasing it visually, and expressing how your strategies cause positive results, you’re well on your way to ensuring that SEO is always at the forefront of marketing budget allocation.